Undergraduate Studies

 Undergraduate Advising

-Assistance is available for changing majors, getting a progress check, enrollment procedures, course substitutions, and studying abroad.
+Assistance is available for changing majors, running major-related progress checks, enrollment procedures, course substitutions, and studying abroad.

 Location